zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 -Q consensus_pilon.fasta \
 --png
 ```
-The output of Mummerplot is ```consensus_pilon_illumina.png``` in this specific example, a .png format graph.
+The output of Mummerplot is ```consensus_pilon_illumina.png``` in this specific example.
 All the graphs generated are shown below.
-Detail descriptions are in our final paper.
+Detail descriptions and interpretations are in our final paper.

 ![Alignment Graph 1](Figures/Figure-2.png)